Published March 2017

 Caprolactam is used primarily in the production of nylon 6 fibers and nylon 6 engineering resins and films.
-About 57% of world caprolactam consumption is for nylon 6 fibers and around 25% is for nylon 6 resins and films.
+About 53% of world caprolactam consumption is for nylon 6 fibers and 26% is for nylon 6 resins and films; the remainder is accounted for by trade in polymer chip.
 Nylon 6 fibers are used in the textile, carpet and industrial yarn industries.
 Nylon resins are used as engineering plastics, with applications in the automotive industry, specialty film packaging for food, and wire and cabling.
-In addition, this report covers caprolactam polymerized and sold as chip used in fiber or resin applications, which accounted for nearly 19% of total consumption in 2013.
+In addition, this report covers caprolactam polymerized and sold as chip used in fiber or resin applications.

 The following pie chart shows world consumption of caprolactam:

 Chinese nylon fiber and resin production continues to expand rapidly.
-In 2013, Chinese caprolactam consumption eclipsed that of all other Asian countries combined and accounted for 33% of global demand.
-Estimated demand growth for caprolactam will be approximately 8.4% annually on strong overall nylon demand growth.
-In addition, an overabundance of caprolactam supply will drive prices down and provide greater stability to the nylon industry as a whole.
+In 2016, Chinese consumption of caprolactam eclipsed that of all other Asian countries combined and accounted for 42% of global demand, up from a 27% share in 2011.
+Chinese consumption of caprolactam is expected to increase at an average annual rate of 5.5% on strong overall nylon demand growth.
+The expected oversupply of caprolactam caused by capacity additions during 2011-16 and additional increases in Chinese capacity during 2016-21 will drive prices down and provide greater stability to the nylon industry as a whole.